GoosefleetEO/aa-moonmining/README.md

 Moonstuff is a plugin for [AllianceAuth](https://gitlab.com/allianceauth/allianceauth) to allow alliances to better manage moons and their extraction schedules.

+**IMPORTANT**

+This is a heavy modified fork of the original moonstuff app from colcrunch.
+It's not migration compatible with the original due to major model changes.

+Requires [allianceauth-evesde](https://gitlab.com/ErikKalkoken/allianceauth-evesde) to be installed to work.

+WIP !!

 ## Installation

 Install the project from git to your allianceauth venv.